solid/process/README.md

 # Solid Libraries

 Anyone can write a Solid library based on the Solid specification.

-[Librarians](https://github.com/solid/process/blob/master/librarians.md) are responsible for keeping an up to date overview of the Solid Libraries both in the Solid GitHub account and outside within the ['implement' tab on solidproject.org](
+There are some Solid libraries that can be found in the Solid GitHub Account.

-(https://github.com/solid/solid.github.io/tree/master/pages/implement).
-Librarians are also responsible for keeping libraries that can be found in the Solid GitHub account up to date.
+[Librarians](https://github.com/solid/process/blob/master/librarians.md) are responsible for keeping libraries that can be found in the Solid GitHub account up to date.

 [Librarians](https://github.com/solid/process/blob/master/librarians.md) are appointed by the Solid Director.